Preparing An Instructional Unit (Online CE Course)

 Additional Information

-Level of Instruction: Intermediate
+Level of Instruction: Basic

-Author Information: Sheryl A. Whitlock, MA.Ed, MT(ASCP)BB is the owner of ARK Laboratory Consulting, LLC.
+Author Information: Sheryl A. Whitlock, MA.Ed, MLS(ASCP)BB, is the owner of ARK Laboratory Consulting, LLC.
 Sheryl served as the laboratory coordinator for the Student Health Services Laboratory at the University of Delaware for 15 years.
 Sheryl received her master’s degree in Education from Arcadia University in Glenside, Pennsylvania.
 She has more than 35 years of experience in laboratory science and has written and published textbooks and laboratory manuals, as well as contributed to numerous online and print articles in the field of laboratory medicine.

 Reviewer Information: